dbt-labs/docs.getdbt.com/website/docs/guides/snowflake-qs.md

     The results of your `dbt run` will be exactly the same as the previous step.
 Your `stg_cusutomers` and `stg_orders` models will still query from the same raw data source in Snowflake.
-By using `source`, you can test and document your raw data and also understand the lineage of your sources.
+By using `source`, you can document your raw data and also understand the lineage of your sources.

 <Snippet path="quickstarts/test-and-document-your-project" />